OpenCMISS-Dependencies2/csim/README.rst

 Please consider this very much a **work in progress**.

-The initial aim is to separate the generation of an executable model from the actual numerical method being used to integrate the model, and borrows heavily from code written for OpenCMISS (https://github.com/opencmiss/cellml).
+The initial aim is to separate the generation of an executable model from the actual numerical method being used to integrate the model, and borrows heavily from code written for OpenCMISS (https://github.com/opencmiss/cellml) - which is now being migrated to use CSim instead.

 CSim
 ====